Mona Sue Weissmark, PhD

 She is best known for her groundbreaking social experiment of bringing children of Holocaust survivors face-to-face with children of Nazis, and later, grandchildren and great-grandchildren of African American slaves with descendants of slave owners.

-She is also a professor of Psychology at Northwestern University and author of numerous journal articles and the books:
+She is also a professor of psychology and author of numerous journal articles and the books:

 Doing Psychotherapy Effectively